-The UK’s departure from the EU is likely to have an impact on our clients’ operating models, including their working capital requirements, investment decisions and financial markets infrastructure access.
-Our priority is to provide continuity of service, and while our intention is to minimise the level of change for our customers, we are required to migrate some EEA-incorporated clients from the UK to HSBC France, or another EEA entity.
-We have now migrated most clients who we expect can no longer be serviced out of the UK.
+The UK’s withdrawal from the EU has had an impact on our clients’ operating models, including their working capital requirements, investment decisions and financial markets infrastructure access.
+Our priority is to provide continuity of service, and while our intention was to minimise the level of change for our customers, we were required to migrate some EEA-incorporated clients from the UK to HSBC Continental Europe or another EEA entity.
+We have now migrated almost all clients who we expect can no longer be serviced out of the UK.
 The majority of remaining customers are covered by national regimes that allow continuity of financial services on a temporary or permanent basis between the UK and their respective jurisdictions.
 We are working in close collaboration with our customers with the aim of managing their transition in 2021, where required.

 The migration of EEA-incorporated clients required us to strengthen our local teams in the EU, and France in particular.
 We have now completed the transfer of roles from London to Paris to support our post-UK withdrawal from the EU operating model.
 Looking beyond the transfer of roles to the EU, we are also providing support to our employees who are UK citizens resident in EEA countries, and employees who are citizens of an EU member state resident in the UK, for example on settlement applications.